MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-private.md

 If you use the [Azure portal](./how-to-manage-virtual-network-portal.md) or the [Azure CLI](./how-to-manage-virtual-network-cli.md) to create Azure Database for PostgreSQL flexible servers, you can provide a Private DNS zone name that you previously created in the same or a different subscription, or a default Private DNS zone is automatically created in your subscription.

 If you use an Azure API, an ARM template, or Terraform, create Private DNS zones that end with `.postgres.database.azure.com`.
 Use those zones while you configure Azure Database for PostgreSQL flexible servers with private access.
 For example, use the form `[name1].[name2].postgres.database.azure.com` or `[name].postgres.database.azure.com`.
-If you choose to use the form `[name].postgres.database.azure.com`, the name _can't_ be the name that you use for one of your Azure Database for PostgreSQL flexible servers.
-You get an error message during provisioning.
+If you choose to use the form `[name].postgres.database.azure.com`, the name _can't_ be the name that you use for one of your Azure Database for PostgreSQL flexible servers, or you'll get an error message during provisioning.
 For more information, see [Private DNS zones overview](/azure/dns/private-dns-overview).

-When you use the Azure portal, APIs, the Azure CLI, or an ARM template, you can also change the Private DNS zone from the one you provided when you created your Azure Database for PostgreSQL flexible server to another Private DNS zone that exists for the same or different subscription.
+When you use the Azure portal, APIs, the Azure CLI, or an ARM template, you can also change the Private DNS zone from the one that you provided when you created your Azure Database for PostgreSQL flexible server to another Private DNS zone that exists for the same or different subscription.

   > [!IMPORTANT]
-  > The ability to change a Private DNS zone from the one you provided when you created your Azure Database for PostgreSQL flexible server to another Private DNS zone is currently disabled for servers with the high-availability feature enabled.
+  > The ability to change a Private DNS zone from the one that you provided when you created your Azure Database for PostgreSQL flexible server to another Private DNS zone is currently disabled for servers with the high-availability feature enabled.

 After you create a Private DNS zone in Azure, you need to [link](/azure/dns/private-dns-virtual-network-links) a virtual network to it.
-Once linked, resources hosted in that virtual network can access the Private DNS zone.
+Resources hosted in the linked virtual network can then access the Private DNS zone.

   > [!IMPORTANT]
   > We no longer validate virtual network link presence on server creation for Azure Database for PostgreSQL - Flexible Server with private networking.
 When you create a server through the portal, we provide customer choice to create a link on server creation via the checkbox **Link a Private DNS zone to your virtual network** in the Azure portal.